 Examples of Therefore vs Therefor in Sentences

-Therefore and therefor are two similar sounding words that have different meanings and usage.
+Therefore vs therefor are two similar sounding words that have different meanings and usage.
 Therefore is used to indicate a conclusion drawn from a previous statement, reasoning, or evidence.

 - For example, “She studied hard, therefore she passed the exam with flying colors.”